jacebenson/jace.pro/content/post/2020-03-16-k20-turned-virtual/index.md

 | 2020-03-17 | Passes are now stated to be rolled to K21 and not refunded unless asked.
 | 2020-03-17 | Digital event will be free.  https://knowledge.servicenow.com/faq.html#reg_1 <br/>Will there be a cost for digital participation?<br/>We will not be charging for attending the Knowledge 2020 digital experience.
 Stay tuned for more information on how to register. |
 | 2020-03-17 | Airfare will not be reimbursed. https://knowledge.servicenow.com/faq.html#speaker_1<br/>Will I receive reimbursement for airfare?<br/>Airfare and hotel is the sole responsibility of the individual and will not be reimbursed. |
+| 2020-03-17 | "Learn More" FAQ removed block of text regarding refunds.